 - Decorative paper – two different sheets, one for the purse, one for the bow

-- Tape runner, glue stick *or Scor-Tape
+- Tape runner, glue stick, or double-sided tape – I used 1/4″ Scor-Tape

 If using a cutting machine with a scoring tool, this will be taken care of when you cut the purse.
-You can also do this by hand using a scoring board and stylus.
+If you don’t have a cutting machine with a scoring took, you can also do this by hand using a scoring board and stylus.

-First fold the bow piece in and use a narrow piece of tape to secure the center of the bow.
+First fold the bow piece in and use a narrow piece of tape or double sided tape to secure the center of the bow.